liamCDI/MethodGen/README.md

 The above example assumes the generate directive is in the same file as `SomeStruct`, if it is not then the file must be specified with the `-in` argument

+### Advanced Usage
+The struct tag `mg` can be used to store key value pairs in a Field's Tag Map.
+This allows for custom triggers in the tempalate see the `PrintTag.tmpl` for examples.

+### Notes
+-currently does not support Slice or nested Structs (getting there)